Memphis holds off Boise State rally for 64-53 1st-round win

 DeAndre Williams had 14 points, Jalen Duren made a crucial basket down the stretch and the ninth-seeded Tigers survived their first-round game against the Broncos with a 64-53 victory in the NCAA Tournament.

-The Tigers (22-10), whose poor start to the season had coach Penny Hardaway dropping expletives in a press conference, are into the second round in the West Region and will play top-seeded Gonzaga on Saturday.
-The Bulldogs downed No. 16 seed Georgia State, 93-72.
+The Tigers (22-10), whose poor start to the season had coach Penny Hardaway dropping expletives in a press conference, are into the second round in the West Region and will play top-seeded Gonzaga or Georgia State on Saturday.

 “I just felt like (Hardaway) did a great job of preparing us for that moment.
 Just throughout my past and my history, I’ve always been in games where I could be up 20 or down 20, and the game is never over,” Duren said.
 “Coach Penny put us in the right spots, that always help us get through every time.”